Emazov/todo-react-frontend/README.md

 ## Installation

-_I have some problems with deploy react app_
+_I have some problems with deploy react app thats's why you should start react app on localhost_

 #### Backend part deployed on Vercel